UnforeseenOcean/UnforeseenOcean.github.io/projects/HTML5/OWLoader/readme.md

   - ~~It currently just redirects~~ :ballot_box_with_check:
 - ~~Integrate Google Font CSS~~ :ballot_box_with_check:
   - Limitations: BigNoodleToo cannot be shared, thus Impact is used as a substitute if the font is not installed.
+- Split the big Easter Egg from loader page

 # Font is weird?
 Install the following fonts, installing the one you have access to, from the first font.
 If you already have the fonts installed, ensure it's set to Visible.